<- back to Blog

 chmod 600 /home/YOURUSER/.ssh/authorized_keys

-Now you can test that the connection can be established without a password prompt:
+With that I could verify that the connection can be established without a password prompt

 ssh -p 22 -i .\.ssh\my-server-key YOURUSER@IP.OF.YOUR.VM